ACL2020SpellGCN/SpellGCN/README.md

 sh run.sh
 ```

-Since SpellGCN is based on BERT, the path to the BERT directory should be provided in the run.sh.
+Note: Since SpellGCN is based on BERT, the path to the BERT directory should be provided in the run.sh.
-The default training data are merged by SIGHAN13, SIGHAN14, SIGHAN15.
+The default training data is the combination of data samples from SIGHAN13, SIGHAN14, SIGHAN15.

+## Contact
+fanyi.cxy@antfin.com and weidi.xwd@antfin.com